justluciann/justluciann/README.md

 ## I'm a Fresh new Graduate in IT and I'm curently a very very junior Developer! !!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything 🧽
-- 💥
+-	🗺️ Trying to conquest the front end field and then expand to the full stack development 🧭
-- ⚡ Fun fact: I used to play profesionally Dota2 and Magic The Gathering.
+- 🕹️ Fun fact: I used to play profesionally Dota2 and Magic The Gathering 🔮

 ### Connect with me: